Nature awakens at the Wilder Kaiser

 Spring flowers – watch out!

-But there are also other flowers for which it says: “watch out!” – because many of them are poisonous.
-Often it is individual parts, such as the bulb (tulip, daffodil, crocus) or the plant milk (dandelion).
-A certain degree of caution is required, especially with children and animals!
-But the flowers also owe their use in naturopathy in earlier times to their toxic properties.
+But the flowers also owe their use in naturopathy in earlier times to these toxic properties.
 The liverwort was dried and used as a remedy for liver complaints.
-Freshly plucked, grated ribwort plantain, on the other hand, helps against the after-effects of contact with stinging nettles.
+Freshly picked, grated ribwort plantain in turn helps against the after-effects of contact with stinging nettles.

 But why pick the flowers?
 Aren’t they most beautiful in their natural environment?